George Blake: Espionage activities

 Following his release in 1953, Blake returned to Britain as a hero, landing at RAF Abingdon.
 In October 1954, he married MI6 secretary Gillian Allan in St Mark's Church (North Audley Street) in London.
 In 1955, he was sent by MI6 to work as a case officer in Berlin, where his task was to recruit Soviet officers as double agents.
-But he also informed his KGB contacts of the details of British and American operations, including Operation Gold in which a tunnel into East Berlin was used to tap telephone lines used by the Soviet military, and the similar Operation Silver (1949) by the British in Vienna.
+Blake informed his KGB contacts of the details of British and American operations, including Operation Gold in which a tunnel into East Berlin was used to tap telephone lines used by the Soviet military, and the similar Operation Silver by the British in Vienna.
 He was called Agent Diomid.
-In order to protect Blake from exposure, the Soviets decided not to "discover" the tunnel until it had been in operation for nearly a year.
+To protect Blake from exposure, the Soviets decided not to "discover" the tunnel until it had been in operation for nearly a year.
 According to the author of a 2019 book about the operation, the Soviets "value[d] Blake so much, they fear[ed] his exposure more than they fear[ed] a breach of their secrets".

-In the course of nine years, Blake is said to have betrayed details of some forty MI6 agents to the KGB, destroying most of MI6's operations in Eastern Europe, although this remains unsubstantiated.
-Blake later said of this: "I don't know what I handed over because it was so much."
+Over nine years, Blake is said to have betrayed details of some forty MI6 agents to the KGB, destroying most of MI6's operations in Eastern Europe, although this remains unsubstantiated.
+Blake later said of this, "I don't know what I handed over because it was so much".
 In the same TV interview, Blake claimed to have betrayed 500 British agents.
-In 1959 Blake became aware of a Central Intelligence Agency mole inside GRU, and was possibly instrumental in exposing P. S. Popov, who was executed in 1960.
+In 1959 Blake became aware of a Central Intelligence Agency mole inside GRU and was possibly instrumental in exposing Pyotr Popov, who was executed in 1960.